revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - Regular Expressions (RegEx) is a special sequence of characters that uses a search pattern to find a string or set of strings.

 </blockquote>

 </details>

 ---

-25. How will you explain the function `re.match` to your junior developer?
+25.How will you explain the function `re.match` to your junior developer?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)